 Conviction of Innocent

-Our system fails every time an innocent person gets convicted no matter how meticulously the procedural requirements governing criminal trials get followed.
+Our system fails every time an innocent person is convicted no matter how meticulously the procedural requirements governing criminal trials get followed.
 That failure is even more tragic when an innocent person is sentenced to a prison term…There is a possibility, if not a probability, that DNA testing now can put to rest the question of defendant’s guilt…We would rather permit the testing than sit by while a possibly innocent man…languishes in prison…[W]e will not elevate form so highly over substance that fundamental justice is sacrificed.

 State v.
 Thomas, 245 N.J.Super. at 435-36; see Sewell v.
 State, 592 N.E.2d at 708.

 So, the federal courts, ruling on federal habeas petitions, have granted access to evidence and DNA testing where there is a likelihood that the test results could exonerate the defendant.
 See Jones v.
 Wood, 114 F.3d 1002 (9th Cir.
 1997); Also see Toney v.
 Gammon, 79 F.2d 693 (8th Cir.
 1996).